 Breakeven cost comparison between a Hummer EV and Hummer H3

 The “Edition 1” Hummer EV truck will cost about $106,000.
 A decent used 2006 H3 Hummer with 20,000 miles costs about $25,000.
 A cost difference of $81,000.

-In our calculation we’ll assume you drive 13,500 miles per year.
-This is the average miles driven per year in the U.S. according to the U.S. Department of Transportation.
+In our calculation, we’ll assume you drive 13,500 miles per year.
+This is the average number of miles driven per year in the U.S. according to the U.S. Department of Transportation.

 Hummer EV: 13,500 miles x $0.09 = $1,215 per year

 Hummer H3: 13,500 miles x $0.22 = $2,970 per year

 The difference in annual cost between the Hummer H3 and EV: $1,755 per year.

 So to break even, it’ll take $81,000 / $1,755 = 46 years!

 Yes, there will be a lot of other maintenance costs with a used H3 Hummer.
 But my point is, you’re not purchasing a Hummer EV for cost savings.
 But to be fair, most people who purchase a Hummer EV just want a badass rugged EV!